digitalocean/navigators-guide/book/03-backup/ch07-data-integrity.md

 Local Droplet storage sizes increase in a linear fashion with other resources.
 A larger Droplet will have more local storage along with more memory and vCPU cores.
 Often you may find that you need more storage on a smaller Droplet.
 Block Storage Volumes allow you to do this by attaching additional drives to Droplets.
 For example, a 1GB Droplet that costs $5 per month could have an additional 16TB of storage by attaching a Volume.

 There are a few main benefits to storing your data on a Volume:
-* The storage cluster has a built in redundancy ensuring multiple copies of your data within the cluster
+* The Volume storage cluster is a distributed system that has multiple copies of your data within the cluster
 * Volumes and Volume Snapshots are encrypted at rest with AES-256 bit LUKS encryption within the storage cluster
     * The file system on the Volume can also be placed in a LUKS encrypted drive
 * Volumes can be increased independently as needed up to 16TB